 We have developed the correct tail width to suit each boom size and its uses.
 The width of the back end of a boom is very important – the wider, the more power; the narrower, the more control.
 We have studied each size to fit best the sail sizes it’s designed for.

 Diameter is another important factor as it does bring comfort to the forearms and saves wasting energy whilst out on the water.
 At Point-7 we have developed our boom using the Octatube – a carbon tube shape with 8 sides, designed to ergonomically fit the natural shape of the hand when gripping.
-We vary the diameter used according to the discipline; 25mm for the wave boom, 27mm on the 170-slalom boom, and 29mm on the two larger sizes of the slalom boom.
+We vary the diameter used according to the discipline; 25mm for the wave boom, 26mm on the free wave\slalom 160 and 170-slalom boom, and 29mm on the two larger sizes of the slalom boom.

 The stiffness of a carbon boom is also very important, the right mix between reflex and comfort needs to be found.
 Just as masts have different IMCS, our booms are also being developed to offer the right stiffness to allow comfort in smaller sails sizes, and more reflex in bigger sail sizes.